Prepare for court (Court of Appeal Civil)

 After Lodgment

 The court office will check your notice to ensure compliance with the rules.
 If in order, the appeal will be given a ‘directions’ date (typically 6–8 weeks later).
-This is when directions will be given for written legal submissions and the allocation of a hearing date.
+This is when directions will be given for written legal submissions, books of appeal and the allocation of a hearing date.

 The office will return date-stamped copies of your notice.
 You must: